erikodiony/awesome-dashboard/README.md

 # awesome-dashboard
-This is awesome-dashboard HTML template for Dashboard Menu, Build with Bootstrap Framework, Font Awesome and Jquery Demo -> http://demo.ngezz.ml/awesome-dashboard
+This is HTML template for Dashboard Menu, Build with Bootstrap Framework, Font Awesome and Jquery Demo -> http://demo.ngezz.ml/awesome-dashboard

 # Desktop View :